SocialInteractionLab/psych710-notes/docs/01-probability.md

 We can measure a number, but we know that if we did the experiment again, we would get a slightly different number.
 *Probability theory* gives us a language for talking about these concepts in a less hand-wavy way; it helps us *quantify* uncertainty.
 Probabilities are the conceptual foundation of everything we're going to do in this course, and we're going to start out by learning to look at the phenomena from PSYCH 610 from a different perspective.
-In this notebook, we're going to:

-* Define foundational probability concepts like sample spaces, conditional probability, and the law of total probability.
-* Consider data-generating processes for simple scenarios like drawing balls from an urn.
-* Gain intuition for concepts like the law of large numbers.

 ## Counting